savantes1/AutoGradrAPIClient/README.md

 # AutoGradr API Client
-A client for interacting with the AutoGradr web API
+A client for interacting with the AutoGradr web API in Python